fuel-packages/fuel-gravy/README.md

 # Usage

-There are to ways to retrieve a gravatar.
+There are two ways to retrieve a gravatar.

 By email: